Haemorrhage Shock And Blood Transfusion Short Question and Answer

 1. Reduced effective circulating volume.

-• May result either.
+• May result in either.

 • By actual loss of blood volume or